BorjaTR/Sentinel_Lab/README.md

-🛠 Usage
-Bash
-# Run the simulation to reproduce the hazard
+# 🛠 Run the simulation
 cd tb
 make

-Built by Borja Tarazona
+Built by Borja Raga